UPSC Exam Preparation: Topic of the Day – Green Revolution – Krishonnati Yojana

 - Sub-Mission on Seeds and Planting Material (SMSP): for increasing the production of certified / quality seeds, for promoting new technologies in infrastructure, seed production etc.

-- Sub Mission on Plant Protection and Plan Quarantine (SMPPQ): for minimizing the loss to quality and yield of agricultural crops from the ravages of insects, rodents, weeds, pests, diseases, nematodes etc. and for shielding the agricultural bio-security from the incursions and spread of alien species, to facilitate exports of Indian agricultural commodities to global markets, and to promote good agricultural practices, particularly with respect to plant protection strategies.
+- Sub Mission on Plant Protection and Plan Quarantine (SMPPQ): for lessening the loss to quality and yield of agricultural crops from the ravages of insects, rodents, weeds, pests, diseases, nematodes etc. and for shielding the agricultural bio-security from the incursions and spread of alien species, to facilitate exports of Indian agricultural commodities to global markets, and to promote good agricultural practices, particularly with respect to plant protection strategies.

-- Integrated Scheme on Agriculture Census, Economics and Statistics (ISACES): for undertaking the agriculture census, study of the cost of cultivation of principal crops, undertaking research studies on agro-economic problems of the country, improving agricultural statistics methodology and for creating a hierarchical information system on crop condition and crop production from sowing to harvest.
+- Integrated Scheme on Agriculture Census, Economics and Statistics (ISACES): for conducting the agriculture census, study of the cost of cultivation of principal crops, undertaking research studies on agro-economic problems of the country, improving agricultural statistics methodology and for creating a hierarchical information system on crop condition and crop production from sowing to harvest.

 - Integrated Scheme on Agricultural Cooperation (ISAC): for providing financial assistance for improving the economic conditions of cooperatives, remove regional imbalances and to speed up – cooperative development in agricultural marketing, processing, storage, computerization and weaker section programmes.